- Tell me about your photographic ‘style’, Tom.

 - How long will you stay at the wedding for?

-As long as you want – and generally almost until the end.
+As long as you want – and generally almost until the end (depending on how many hours you book me for).
 When at a wedding I often get the feeling that I’m part of something that is somehow alive; like the event that I’m photographing pulses and breathes and has a unique character and personality.
 I don’t want to leave early!.

 - Tom, do you have many leather-bound books?